micahqn/2025Reefscape/README.md

 ## Superstructure

 We are using a simultaneously similar but very different framework from most teams this year.
 Instead of multiple subsystems being linked together in a robot container file, we have a central superstructure that handles all subsystems' states.
+Instead of controlling individual subsystems, the controller determines the state of the superstructure as a whole.
+We also have a robot state class that keeps track of odometry measurements and robot pose estimations for use in the rest of our robot.

 ## Swerve Drive